logiqai/docs/integrations/docker-compose.md

 ### Adding metadata

-Logs get organized in LOGIQ.AI as flows.
+Logs get organized in Apica Ascent as flows.
 A Flow is a combination of a _Namespace_ and an _application_.
 You can optionally also add a third grouping attribute _cluster\_id_.

 Aside from this, the labels and environment section allows additional metadata to be sent with logs and can be used for search indexing, aggregate queries